7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 #### 1. Create a `ContainerDef`

-The @scaladoc[`ContainerDef`](izumi.distage.docker.ContainerDef) is a trait used to define a docker container.
-Extend this trait and provide and implementation of the `config` method.
+The @scaladoc[`ContainerDef`](izumi.distage.docker.ContainerDef) is a trait used to define a Docker container.
+Extend this trait and provide an implementation of the `config` method.

-The required parameters of `Config` are:
+The required parameters for `Config` are:

 - `image` - the docker image to use
 - `ports` - ports to map on the docker container